Evan-Coleman/Navius/docs/architecture/project-structure.md

-# Navius Project Structure Map
+# Navius Project Structure

-**Updated At:** March 25, 2024
+**Updated At:** March 23, 2025

-This document provides a comprehensive map of the Navius project structure to help developers navigate the codebase more efficiently.
+This document provides a comprehensive guide to the Navius project structure, helping developers understand how the codebase is organized and how different components work together.

 ## Directory Structure Overview